betterrt/betterrt/README.md

-Hi!
+# Hey!
 Welcome to my Github.
 My name is Ruitao Jiang.
 You can also call me Ryan.
 I am a graduate student of [University of Southern California](https://www.usc.edu/), majored in Electrical Engineering.
 I am looking for a full-time Software Development position.
 I have a wide range of software development experience, especially in Java Backend.

 ## LinkedIn: <a href="https://www.linkedin.com/in/ruitao-jiang-295a42224">